 Our Kingston campus has seen significant renovation over the past few years, including a brand new Student Life and Innovation Centre that houses a new gymnasium, fitness centre, pub, and more.

-Graduates of our program are qualified to write the Medical Laboratory Professionals Association of Ontario (MLPAO) and the Canadian Society for Medical Laboratory Science (CSMLS) certification exams for Medical Laboratory Assistant/Technician.
-To learn more about being a Medical Laboratory Assistant / Technician (MLA/T) visit the following websites:
+Graduates of our program are qualified to write the Canadian Society for Medical Laboratory Science (CSMLS) certification exams for Medical Laboratory Assistant/Technician.
+To learn more about being a Medical Laboratory Assistant / Technician (MLA/T) visit the following website: